openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 `ATSS <https://arxiv.org/abs/1912.02424>`_ is a good medium-range model that works well and fast in most cases.
 `SSD <https://arxiv.org/abs/1512.02325>`_ and `YOLOX <https://arxiv.org/abs/2107.08430>`_ are light models, that a perfect for the fastest inference on low-power hardware.
-YOLOX achieved the same accuracy as SSD, and even outperforms its inference on CPU 1.5 times, but requires 3 times more time for training, which is even more than for ATSS.
+YOLOX achieved the same accuracy as SSD, and even outperforms its inference on CPU 1.5 times, but requires 3 times more time for training due to `Mosaic augmentation <https://arxiv.org/pdf/2004.10934.pdf>`_, which is even more than for ATSS.
 So if you have resources for a long training, you can pick the YOLOX model.

 Besides this, we support public backbones from `torchvision <https://pytorch.org/vision/stable/index.html>`_, `pytorchcv <https://github.com/osmr/imgclsmob>`_, `mmcls <https://github.com/open-mmlab/mmclassification>`_ and `OpenVino Model Zoo <https://github.com/openvinotoolkit/open_model_zoo>`_.
 Please, refer to the :doc:`tutorial <../../../tutorials/advanced/backbones>` how to customize models and run public backbones.